AkashShahriar55/All-You-Need-In-Android/README.md

 > #### Pitfalls
 > Too fine-grained : Every module comes with a certain overhead due to complex build configuration . we should consider minimizing overhead by consolidating modules for better scalability and maintainability
+>
 > Too coarse-grained : Conversely , we should maintain modularity to avoid yet another overly large modules or monolith structure
+>
 > Too complex : Modularizing a project may not be necessary if the codebase is small and not expected to grow significantly

+## Gradle Convention Plugins

+Before diving into a powerful tool Gradle Convention Plugins, we will understand what is Gradle and how it works .

 ### Gradle

 Gradle is a build tool that we use for Android development to automate the process of building and publishing apps.
+An advantage of using Gradle is that it can run independently of Android Studio.
+You do not need Android Studio at all to generate APKs.
 Before jumping into the depth of gradle we will learn about process of compiling Android with kotlin/java code.

 ```